Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This is another easy win for Blueprint, as Magoosh doesn’t offer books, hardcopy or digital.
 That said, this is part of the Magoosh appeal.
 No lugging around heavy texts and pouring over dense pages – everything is 100% online and accessible from anywhere, anytime and on any device.
 But for those students like me that do like prep books, the Blueprint texts are solid.
 They are well-written, smartly organized and use a ton of great sample problems and illustrations.
 They aren’t a highlight of the course like the video lessons, but make for a solid cornerstone of your content review.
 Advantage: Blueprint.

-Like books, Magoosh simply doesn’t have live classes.
-So once again, this is an open and shut case for Blueprint.
+Once again, this is a pretty open and shut case for Blueprint.
 Blueprint’s live online course option offers 40+ hours of live class sessions, and although it’s a fairly new offering, it is really strong.
+This is in opposition to Magoosh’s (relatively new) live class package, where you get 8 total hours of class time across 4 separate sessions.
+Blueprint’s live online classes go deep and cover everything from content review to test taking tips, while Magoosh’s lessons are more high-level and only cover strategies.
 If you want the commitment and accountability that comes with live classes, or simply learn better in a group environment, Blueprint is going to be the clear choice over Magoosh.
 Advantage: Blueprint.

 Practice Questions & Tests